adamkdean/funkyname.js/README.md

 funkyname.js
 ============

-A NodeJS library for funky naming.
+A Node.js library for funky naming.
 Elongated-octopus.

 ### Install using NPM